Dr Eoghan Naughton, CPsychol. Therapist

 I am a BPS chartered psychologist with extensive experience and skills in working within the NHS and other settings.

 My approach aims to provide a safe and trusted space, respectful of each individual's capacity for personal growth.
 My aim is to help each person find what works for him or her in dealing with the particular circumstances and stresses which cause suffering.
 The therapeutic process is unique to each individual and takes places within a confidential, non-judgemental setting and can be a very rewarding experience.

-I offer short-term, long-term and open-ended therapy at London Bridge and onion during the corona virus.
+I offer short-term, long-term and open-ended therapy at London Bridge and online during the corona virus.

 I have provided consultations to organisations in the business sector and worked with individuals in high stress corporate sectors.